slub/dfg-viewer/dfgviewer/Documentation/Index.rst

 Repeat this process for the *Goobi.Presentation (dlf)* (https://github.com/goobi/goobi-presentation.git) extension.

 Now install both extensions via the extension manager within TYPO3.
-Also check if you have install the necessary dependencies (e.g. *t3jquery*, *static_info_tables*).
+Also check if you have installed the necessary dependencies (e.g. *t3jquery*, *static_info_tables*).
 If the installation was successful, the category `GOOBI.PRESENTATION` with a subitem `DFG Viewer` will appear in the navigation tree on the left side of your TYPO3 backend.

 Create a Page-Item in the category `WEB` as well as a configuration folder as a subitem of this page.
 The title of the page as well as the configuration file is arbitrary.